 From June 2017 to Fall 2018 GL and ESFTUG successfully has worked together in a project financed with 498.235 DKK from the Danish Neighbourhood Found – see j.no.
 17-2023-PA-dec.

 Before that the partnering organizations have been corporation at several occasions in the European Trade Union Committee for Education (ETUCE).
-The 2017-18 project was based on the triangle of change and the activities and organisation of the project reflects that. -,
+The 2017-18 project was based on the triangle of change and the activities and organisation of the project reflects that.
+The 2017-18 project included four policy seminars with Danish facilitators but did not operate with the following-up activities organized by ESFTUG, which are new part of the present application.

 The first activity of the project envisaged the exchange visit of the ESFTUG leadership to Denmark.
 The program of the Exchange visit played an important role to share the experiences of Danish school system, school life, approaches of Danish teachers and GL, and teachers’ freedom of teaching.
 The ESFTUG disseminated the experience gained during the visit among ESFTUG execute board members from all parts of the country.
 Majority of the ESFTUG Executive board members are practitioner teachers as well.
 And ESFTUG Local Leaders can play an important role in dissemination of the practices and experiences among their colleagues at local levels.
 This also promoted in selection of the seminar participants as the main objective of the seminars are to disseminate practices of Denmark but also to put gained knowledge into practice during teaching.
 The feedback forms filled out by the Seminar Participants obviously show the evaluation of the seminar content as well as after the seminars the Teachers publicly post some of their classroom activities on their social media which show, that they have already implemented some of the new visions and ideas from the seminars in the way they organize their teaching.

-, In addition, we used the monitoring meetings in March 2018 to evaluate the project activities that has taken place.
+We had a final evaluation meeting in October 2018 and have sent the final evaluation report to CISU on 9th November.
+It shows both a very positive impact of the first two years of cooperation and indicates clearly, that there is capacity and willingness to continue the cooperation and that a continuation of our cooperation will strengthen the lasting sustainability so both ESFTUG and local teachers can play an active role in influencing the democratic development of the educational system.
+In addition, we used the monitoring meetings in March 2018 to evaluate the project activities that has taken place.
 This way we both discussed any need for adjustment in the remaining activities and how to optimise the planned project activities described in this application.

 The result of the 2017-18 project activity shows that both the participating Georgian teachers and ESFTUC finds the cooperation very useful and inspiring.
 Maia Kobakhidze, ESFTUG President has during our meeting said: "It is now time to engage the Georgian teachers in school policy".
 We have seen that the teachers not only work with the planned following-up activities at local level but also establish contacts to project teachers from other schools to exchange experience in the local dissemination work - most often using the social media as a platform.